MEDIGAP PLANS AND CANCER

 There are pros and cons associated with each Medigap plan.
 Choosing the right plan is a very personal decision, and you have to take your specific circumstances into account.
 Don’t just focus on price; you want to make sure your plan includes enough coverage, especially if you are getting cancer treatment.

-Plan F is the most comprehensive Medigap plan.
+Plan F is the Medigap plan with the highest level of benefits.
 It offers a high-deductible plan with a deductible amount up to $2,200 in 2018.
 Plan G is similar to Plan F but does not include coverage for your Medicare Part B deductible.

 Plans K and L may be good choices as well, as they are the only plans with an out-of-pocket limit which functions as a deductible.
 Once you meet your yearly out-of-pocket limit, and your yearly Part B deductible, these plans pay 100% of your covered services for the rest of the year.

 Remember that Medicare Supplement plans are standardized.
 Federal and state governments mandate that the benefits offered do not change from state-to-state or company-to-company (except for Massachusetts, Minnesota, and Wisconsin).
 However, there is no mandate on price, and you’ll find different costs associated with different insurance providers.
 With enough research and shopping around, you may be able to find your desired plan for less money.
 To get started finding your ideal plan at the lowest possible price point, use Ensurem’s Medigap Multi-Quote Tool.
 With this tool, you can instantly compare rates from top insurance providers in your area.

 NEED MORE HELP DECIDING ON A MEDIGAP PLAN?

 We understand that choosing a Medigap plan can be overwhelming, especially when dealing with a diagnosis like cancer.
 We want to help make the process as streamlined as possible.